Standard Terms and Conditions for Model Subscription Service

 Procedure.
 The indemnifying party’s obligations as set forth above are expressly conditioned upon each of the following: (a) the indemnified party shall promptly notify the indemnifying party in writing of any threatened or actual claim or suit; (b) the indemnifying party shall have sole control of the defense or settlement of any claim or suit; and (c) the indemnified party shall cooperate with the indemnifying party to facilitate the settlement or defense of any claim or suit.

-Termination by cQuant. cQuant may at any time terminate its agreement with Customer if (a) Customer has breached any provision of these Terms (or have acted in a manner that clearly shows Customer does not intend to, or is unable to, comply with these Terms); (b) cQuant is required to do so by law (for example, where the provision of the Site or Service to Customer is, or becomes, unlawful); (c) the provision of the Service to Customer by cQuant is, in cQuant’s opinion, no longer commercially viable; or (d) cQuant has elected to discontinue the Site or the Service (or any part thereof).
+Termination by cQuant. cQuant may at any time terminate its agreement with Customer if (a) Customer has breached any provision of these Terms of Service (or have acted in a manner that clearly shows Customer does not intend to, or is unable to, comply with these Terms of Service); (b) cQuant is required to do so by law (for example, where the provision of the Site or Service to Customer is, or becomes, unlawful); (c) the provision of the Service to Customer by cQuant is, in cQuant’s opinion, no longer commercially viable; or (d) cQuant has elected to discontinue the Site or the Service (or any part thereof).

 Effect of Termination.
 Termination of Customer’s account includes: (a) removal of access to all offerings within the Service; (b) deletion of Customer’s password and all related information; and (c) barring of further use of the Service.
 Upon expiration or termination, Customer shall promptly discontinue use of the Site and the Service.
-However, the sections titled IP Ownership, Payment, Customer Data License, Content Loss, Third Party Content, Limited Warranty and Disclaimer, Limitation of Liability, Indemnification, Termination and Miscellaneous of these Terms will survive any termination of the Terms.

 Export.
-Customer will not to export, reexport, or transfer, directly or indirectly, any U.S. technical data acquired from cQuant, or any products utilizing such data, in violation of the United States export laws or regulations.
+Customer will not export, reexport, or transfer, directly or indirectly, any U.S. technical data acquired from cQuant, or any products utilizing such data, in violation of the United States export laws or regulations.

 Local Laws. cQuant and its suppliers make no representation that the Service is appropriate or available for use in locations other than the United States.
 If Customer use the Service from outside the United States, Customer is solely responsible for compliance with all applicable laws, including without limitation export and import regulations of other countries.
 Any diversion of the Content contrary to United States law is prohibited.